 In most cases, VA pays you benefits based on that single disability rating or combined disability rating.
 But, TDIU allows you to draw benefits for a 100 percent rating even when VA math does not result in a 100 percent combined rating.

-The idea behind total disability individual unemployability (TDIU) is that the limitations from your service connected condition or conditions prevent you from maintaining a job.
-If they do that, then you are essentially 100 percent occupationally disabled.
+The idea behind total disability individual unemployability (TDIU) is that the limitations from your service connected condition or conditions prevent you from getting or maintaining a job.
+If so, then you are essentially 100 percent occupationally disabled.
 As a result, VA pays you at a 100 percent rating.

 One of the most critical factors in TDIU claims is how your service connected disabilities affect your ability to work.
 Some service connected disabilities affect your ability to physically perform the job.
 PTSD often affects someone’s ability to mentally perform the job or to interact with others.